dzungphieuluuky/dzungphieuluuky.github.io/_posts/2025-05-15-a-new-perspective-to-view-complex-numbers.md

 author: Dung Pham
 ---
 # Introduction
 Complex numbers are indeed one of the most useful ideas in mathematics, yet so terrifying to see for the first time.
-Like any other high school student, the first time I saw it in the solution of a polynomial equation that apparently has no solution, I was frustrated and felt a little sense of existential crisis.
+Like any other high school students, the first time I saw it in the solution of a polynomial equation that apparently has no solution, I was frustrated and felt a little sense of existential crisis.

 After a long time battling with hundreds of physics problems that use complex numbers as a tool (electrical circuit, oscillation, wave equation,...), I began to appreciate their beauty and magical properties to handle some of the problems that would cause lots of headaches if we used real numbers to represent them.
 Inspired by 3Blue1Brown's mathematical intuition, that one guy who built a whole animation library just to animate his dark magic maths, now I can somehow confidently said that I've gained some useful perspective about complex numbers.
 In this blog, I'll show you another way to view it, rather than boring calculations and typical definitions you would encounter somewhere in textbooks.